 Our sessions are getting more and more impressive in terms of the refreshments on offer.
 I have two large glasses of red wine and manage to empty an entire pot of breadsticks single-handedly (the other hand is either holding the wine glass or groping in what I hope is a surreptitious way for the chocolates).

-I’ve already had my go at hosting a session, which means that it will be my turn again at some point next year.
+I’ve already hosted a session, which means that it will be my turn again at some point next year.
 I’d better start planning my menu now.
 I might even get Mr Young to dress up as a butler.
 That should make up for any potential shortcomings on the exotic crisps and guacamole front.

 I have finally given up on the Fringe.
 It is going today, as Paul has kindly agreed to eschew (twice in three days.
 Sometimes I amaze myself.
 Actually, I quite often amaze myself, and not always in a good way) his lunch hour and turn me into a more glamorous, less hairy version of myself.